duckdb/ducklake-web/manifesto/index.md

 * **Inlining:** When making small changes to the data, DuckLake can optionally use the catalog database to store those small changes directly to avoid writing many small files.
 * **Encryption:** DuckLake can optionally encrypt all data files written to data store, allowing for *zero-trust data hosting*.
 Keys are managed by the catalog database.
 * **Compatibility:** The data and (positional) deletion files that DuckLake writes to storage are fully compatible with Apache Iceberg allowing for metadata-only migrations.

+## Conclusion

+We released DuckLake v0.1 with the `ducklake` DuckDB extension as its first implementation.
+We hope that you will find DuckLake useful in your data architecture – we are looking forward to your creative use cases!